Rick Honings

 Rick Honings (Heerlen, 1984) is a Dutch literature scholar at the Leiden University Centre for the Arts in Society (LUCAS), who specializes in nineteenth-century Dutch and Dutch Indies literature.
-There he is also since 2020 Scaliger professor as an ambassador for the Special Collections at Leiden University Libraries.
+As of 2020 he is Scaliger professor as an ambassador for the Special Collections at Leiden University Libraries.
 Honings is editor-in-chief of the journal Indische Letteren.
 Tijdschrift van de Werkgroep Indisch-Nederlandse Letterkunde.

 Quote

 We have seen that in the Netherlands a peculiar link existed between Calvinism and celebrity, especially clear in the cases of Bilderdijk and Da Costa.
 This phenomenon was characteristic of the Netherlands where Protestantism was all-encompassing.
 Both Bilderdijk and Da Costa were not only well-known poets, but also became famous (or infamous) as orthodox-Calvinist mentors.
 Nicolaas Beets and François HaverSchmidt became famous authors during their student years.
 This too is a phenomenon characteristic of the Dutch situation.
 Being students these authors had the freedom to experiment within the literary context.
 Finally, authors were strongly influenced by literary examples from abroad.
 Beets and HaverSchmidt did not shy away from modelling their images as lookalikes of international authors like Byron or Heine.

 — Rick Honings, Star Authors in the Age of Romanticism : Literary Celebrity in the Netherlands, Amsterdam University Press, 2018, pp. 224-225.